 Fines and jail time

 Utah takes illegal fish stocking seriously.
-Releasing live fish into the wild is a class A misdemeanor.
-Those who violate this law can receive a fine of up to \$2,500, spend up to one year in jail and may be held liable for any damage to the fishery.
+Anyone who violates this law can be fined up to \$2,500, spend up to one year in jail and may be held liable for any damage to the fishery.